mitric-lab/programming_theochem/src/psets/pset_00.md

 ```python
 {{#include ../codes/psets/00/recursion.py:factorial_recursive}}
 ```
 For every recursive function, a termination condition is needed.
-Otherwise the function will go on until it is stopped by some safety mechanism or the program crashes.
+Otherwise, the function will go on until it is stopped by some safety mechanism or the program crashes.
 In this case, the recursion stops at `n = 0` if only nonnegative integers are used as the argument.
 If `n` is not zero, this function calls